otaviojava/jcassandra-book/03-cassandra-installation.md

 ## Settings within the yaml file

 To run a single node, the default values are sufficient, however, to run in a cluster with more than one node, some changes are important.
-The main settings are found in the `conf` folder, in the` cassandra.yaml` file.
+The main settings are found in the `conf` folder, in the `cassandra.yaml` file.
 The following stand out:

 * `cluster_name`: the name of the cluster.
 * `seeds`: The Ips, the Internet Protocol (the computer address) of the seed nodes separated by commas.
 * `listen_address`: The Ips of the seed nodes, or the instances of Cassandra that will be used as a reference in a startup, separated by commas.
 These instances will be responsible for "training" new servers newly arrived in the cluster.
 Thus, it will be these nodes that will be in charge of sending all the necessary information so that the freshman node can work within the cluster.
 * `listen_interface`: Tells Cassandra which interface to use, consequently, which address to use.
-It is necessary to modify the `listen_address` or this configuration, however, not both.
+It is necessary to modify the listen_address or this configuration, however, not both.

 ## Simplifying installation with containers

 One way to install Cassandra is through a container with Docker.
-In a general view, a container is an isolated environment and Docker technology uses the linux kernel and resources, for example Cgroups and namespaces, to segregate processes, so that they can be executed independently.
+In a general view, a container is an isolated environment and Docker technology uses the linux kernel and resources, for example, Cgroups and namespaces, to segregate processes, so that they can be executed independently.

 The purpose of containers is to create such independence: the ability to run multiple processes and applications in isolation, make better use of the infrastructure, maintain security between the containers executed, in addition to the ease of creation and maintenance.

-> If you are interested in going deeper into Docker, visit: https://www.casadocodigo.com.br/products/livro-docker

 Once Docker is installed (https://docs.docker.com/install/), just run the following command on the console: